Coseer

 • Retailers increasingly require supporting data before listing

-• Consumers are more sceptical.
-They don’t just want to be told, they want to be shown
+• Consumers are more sceptical — they don't just want to be told, they want to be shown

 This is formalised under EU Regulation (EC) No. 1223/2009, which outlines mandatory safety and substantiation standards for all cosmetic claims.
+According to Forbes, 79% of beauty shoppers express doubts about sustainability and efficacy claims, highlighting demand for proof-backed messaging.

 The Strategic Edge for Smart Brands

-Performance testing is not just a regulatory formality, it’s a strategic advantage.
+Performance testing is not just a regulatory formality — it's a strategic advantage.

 • Avoid reformulation due to failed substantiation